 In line with our commitments to manage the impact that our business has on local communities and the environment, we entered into a partnership with PEMEX, the National Commission of Natural Protected Areas, and other public and academic institutions to create a scheme dedicated to protecting the turtles.

-Over the last two years, Petrofac and PEMEX have invested over US$162,000 into this scheme.
+To date, Petrofac and PEMEX have invested over US$162,000 into this scheme.
 The money has paid for eight quad vehicles to monitor nesting sites, specialist satellite equipment to study the behaviour of turtles and scholarships for local university students to research the ecology of the species.

 We believe our stakeholders play a key role in protecting the environment wherever we operate.
 Petrofac actively engages with its clients, subcontractors, communities and local agencies to create awareness, build capacity and implement programmes that create a long term positive impact on the environment

 Sandeep Tomar, Head of Environment